-Newport Beach Drug Crimes Attorneys
+Newport Beach Drug Crime Attorneys

-Arrests on drug charges in Orange County are very common.
+Drug crime arrests in Orange County are very common.
 Many Americans are ensnared in the failed “War on Drugs” on a yearly basis.
 Local, state, and federal governments continue to put billions of dollars into this failing program each year at the expense of American taxpayers.
 Despite the aggressive nature of this “war,” it is quite possible to build an effective defense against a drug charge.

 Drug charges include possession, sale, or intent to distribute any type of drugs including powder cocaine, crack or base cocaine, marijuana, heroin, methamphetamine or PCP.
 Penalties for drug crimes vary based on which schedule of drug a person is accused of possessing.
 While drug crimes in California are frequently charged as misdemeanors, they are treated as felonies in specific instances.

 - Possession of controlled substances (excluding marijuana) are charged as misdemeanors and are punishable by up to 1 year in county jail.

 - Possession of more than 1 ounce of marijuana is punishable by up to 6 months or a fine of up to $500 (possession of less than 1 ounce is legal)

 - Possession of over 8 grams of concentrated cannabis is punishable by up to 1 year in jail and/or a fine of up to $500 (possession of less than 8 grams is legal)

 Penalties for drug trafficking or distribution may include: